dysonfrost/kubernetes/traefik/README.md

 5) Creation of a Traefik Ingress `Service`

-    - *A service to manage the internal traffic of the cluster, exposed as a `NodePort` on a Cluster-IP.*
+    - *A service to manage the internal traffic of the cluster, exposed as a `LoadBalancer` on an External-IP.*

 6) Creation of a Traefik User Interface `Service`

-    - *A service to manage Traefik from a dashboard exposed as a `LoadBalancer` on an External-IP.*
+    - *A service to access Traefik from a dashboard exposed as a `Cluser-IP`.*

 7) Creation of a Traefik Dashboard `Ingress`